monero-project/monero-site/_posts/2017-09-13-a-scheduled-protocol upgrade-is-planned for-September-15-2017-09-13.md

 The scheduled protocol upgrade was introduced to enforce RingCT transactions and to bump the minimum ring size to 5 (mixin 4).
 Note that, after this scheduled protocol upgrade, you are still able to transform non RingCT outputs to RingCT outputs in a "one-time" transaction.
 Thus, you **don't** need to sweep a paper wallet if it contains non RingCT outputs.

-Due to variance the scheduled protocol upgrade will take place on or around the 15th of September.
+Due to variance, the scheduled protocol upgrade will take place on or around the 15th of September.
 There is, however, no specific date as the hard fork will be triggered by a specific blockheight.
 The specific blockheight for the hardfork can be found [here](https://github.com/monero-project/monero/blob/master/src/cryptonote_core/blockchain.cpp#L105).
 That is:

 > // version 6 starts from block 1400000, which is on or around the 16th of September, 2017.
 Fork time finalised on 2017-08-18.